KnightNight101/UoR_APP/documentation/FEATURES.md

 - Tasks default to first team member if present.
 - All tasks are visible in the "Today's To Do List" column on the homepage.

----

 ### 5. Team Member Management

-- Add team members via inline form during project creation and in project page.
+- Team members and tasks can be added during project creation and from the project page.
-- Team members are available for task assignment.

----
+- Tasks can be assigned to any team member or left unassigned.
+- All tasks appear in the "Today's To Do List" column on the homepage.

 ### 6. Login Page